-In addition to pain from the injury itself, over time, this joint instability can lead to irreversible bone and cartilage damage and arthritis in the knee.
+In addition to pain from the injury itself, over time, this joint instability can lead to irreversible bone and meniscus (cartilage) damage and arthritis in the knee.

-What are the signs of an ACL tear?
+What are the signs of an ACL injury?

-The first thing you’ll probably notice is your pet limping or holding the injured leg up and refusing to put any weight on it.
+The first thing you’ll probably notice is your pet limping, exhibiting lameness, or holding the injured leg up and refusing to put any weight on it.
 Some pets may yelp, cry, or whine, but many pets won’t (dogs and cats are good at hiding pain, and may try to proceed with their daily activities despite being in pain).

 If you look closely, you may also notice some swelling at the knee joint compared to the other leg — but this may be subtle and difficult to detect.
 The knee may also feel warm to the touch, and your pet might not want you to touch the affected leg.